yurugithub/unicorn/README.md

 If you’re just using Redis for Sidekiq, you’re done.
 However, Redis is a pretty powerful datastore.
 For more, check out [Redis in Action](http://www.amazon.com/gp/product/1617290858/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1617290858&linkCode=as2&tag=mccblo-20&linkId=TQKIMJDHQC5UANZL).

+#### Nginx

+If you don’t know Nginx well.
+Don't be ashamed.
+Everyone was there at some point.

+Install Nginx:

+`$ sudo apt-get install nginx`

+`$ sudo service nginx start`

+You should now be able to view Nginx’s welcome page by visiting your box public IP in your browser.

+You can also check to make sure Nginx is running:

+`$ ps ax | grep nginx`

+Now we can get Nginx set up to point to our (upcoming) Rails install.
+Let’s open up the nginx.conf file:

+`nano /etc/nginx/nginx.conf`

+Here’s the config I ended up with: [nginx.conf](../master/nginx.conf)

+Here’s my setup.
+I’m running SSL, so there are two server blocks.
+The “listen 80” block takes any non-http request and redirects to the other server block.
+The second block is for “listen 443” (SSL).
+If you don’t want/need SSL, you can remove the first server block and swap out 443 to 80 in the second block.
+You’ll want to remove the ssl_certificate lines, too.

+`nano /etc/nginx/sites-enabled/default`

+You can use my server block setting here:  [default](../master/default)

+#### Unicorn

+I’m going to assume you know what Unicorn is and why you should use it.

+Install Unicorn

+Now we are ready to install Unicorn.

+An easy way to do this is to add it to your application's Gemfile.
+Open the Gemfile in your favorite editor (make sure you are in your application's root directory):

+`$nano Gemfile`

+At the end of the file, add the Unicorn gem with this line:

+`$gem 'unicorn'`

+Save and exit.

+To install Unicorn, and any outstanding dependencies, run Bundler:

+`$bundle`

+Unicorn is now installed, but we need to configure it.

+Here’s my [unicorn.rb](../master/unicorn.rb) Rails initializer (config/unicorn.rb)

 #### MINA

 We will use [Mina](http://nadarei.co/mina/).
 A really fast deployer and server automation tool